mmaitland300/sofware_building_tutorial/README.md

 ## 2. Setting Up Your Workshop: The Development Environment on Linux Mint

-This section guides you through configuring your development environment on Linux Mint.
+This section guides you through configuring your development environment specifically on **Linux Mint**, which uses the APT package manager.
+If you are using a different operating system (like Fedora, Arch Linux, macOS, or Windows), the general steps (installing Python 3, installing VS Code, creating a virtual environment) are similar, but the specific commands for installing software via the terminal will differ (e.g., using `dnf` on Fedora, `pacman` on Arch, `brew` on macOS, `winget` or `choco` on Windows, or downloading installers directly).
+Please refer to the documentation for your specific OS and its package manager(s).

 We'll install necessary tools and set up an isolated project environment.

 ### 2.1 Checking and Installing Python